pydata/sparse/README.rst

 However the following things are in scope, relatively doable, and not yet built (help welcome).

--  Broadcasting
 -  Incremental buliding of arrays and inplace updates
--  More reductions
+-  More operations supported by Numpy `ndarray`s.

 There are no plans to support
 -----------------------------